oubiwann/jlfe/doc/features.rst

 Below we have classified the features as one of the following:

-* Existing - features that have been pushed to this repo on github.
+* **Existing** - features that have been pushed to this repo on github.

-* Under development - feature that are currently being worked on; these are incomplete and may be broken or may not have been pushed to the public repo.
+* **Under Development** - feature that are currently being worked on;
+  these are incomplete and may be broken or may not have been pushed to the public repo.

-* Planned - no work has been done, but we're thinking about these.
+* **Planned** - no work has been done, but we're thinking about these.

 As we make progress, we will moving items from one category to another.

 Watch for changes!

 Existing